 Find out more about Where Did All the Animals Go? project here

 The following Biro Drawing Workshop video made by Jane as a free resource features drawing tips and inspirational wildlife footage courtesy of Born Free.

-Laguna Art Museum poster featuring ballpoint pen drawings: Mountain Lion by Rosie, California Tiger Salamander by Susie, Sea Otter Mother and Infant by Marinta, Canada Lynx by Kirsten, Tule Elk by Caitlin, Ohlone Tiger Beetle by Stacie, California Condor by Susie, Great White Shark by Riggsy, Desert Tortoise by Susie, California Sea Lion by Kristen, Black Bear by Nina
+California Outreach Program flyer featuring ballpoint pen drawings: Mountain Lion by Rosie, California Tiger Salamander by Susie, California Sea Lion by Kristen, Sea Otter Mother and Infant by Marinta, Canada Lynx by Kirsten, Tule Elk by Caitlin, Santa Catalina Island Fox by Linnea, California Condor by Susie, Ohlone Tiger Beetle by Stacie, Anna Hummingbird by Grace, San Francisco Garter Snake by Lucas, Great White Shark by Riggsy, Black Bear by Nina

 WILD POSTCARD GALLERY DRAWINGS 2019 -

 The gallery displays Biro drawings submitted by artists of all ages from 3 years upwards, depicting a wide array of species, including those very much ingrained in the human psyche such as tigers and elephants alongside lesser-known species such as the Spiderman agama lizard and the critically endangered kakapo.
 The first gallery drawing of a beautiful red squirrel was submitted on 27 November 2019 by Stephanie Clarey, a teacher from Kirk Merrington.
 Jamie Brown, age 11 of East Linton, Scotland submitted the second drawing of a stunning black jaguar.
 The third drawing, a delightful bumblebee was submitted by Isabel, age 4 of Northumberland.